 The tomb monument in the parish church of Hinton St George, Somerset (as described in my post Scagliola in Somerset) comes at a time when the Baroque was beginning to flourish in England.
 The garland in the centre of the monument is naturalistic and full of fruit, flowers and artichokes.
 The skill in creating the scagliola plasterwork garland was considerable and likely to be above that of local artisans.

-John Abbot’s Plasterwork Ceiling at the Customs House, Exeter Quay
+John Abbott’s Plasterwork Ceiling at the Customs House, Exeter Quay

 Bastard Brothers’ Showroom, Blandford Forum, Dorset